 top of page

-Native habitats include fields, moist or slightly dry prairies, roadsides, and woodland borders.
-Ideal for roadside plantings, wildlife cover, and prairie restorations.
-In the home landscape, it’s suitable for cottage and pollinator gardens, water-wise landscapes, rain gardens, and perennial borders.
+Native habitats include fields, moist or slightly dry prairies, roadsides, dry woods, and woodland borders.
+Ideal for sunny borders, native and pollinator gardens, woodland edges, meadows, roadside plantings, wildlife cover, water-wise landscapes, rain gardens, and prairie restorations.
+Great for cut-flower arrangements.

 Plant Characteristics: